typrgs/comp-4060/project/README.md

 ## 3 Application State Management
 All application state is managed using 3 state machines: Rx, Tx, and Prop, used for receiving messages, reading user input, and propagating blocks.
-Initially, I only had the Rx and Tx state machines and broadcasted new blocks in a separate state in the Tx state machine, but when I switched to propagation, I found it easier to just make a whole new state machine specific to that operation rather than trying to fit it into the Tx state machine.
+Initially, I only had the Rx and Tx state machines and broadcasted new blocks in a state in the Tx state machine, but when I switched to propagation, I found it easier to just make a whole new state machine specific to that operation rather than trying to fit it into the Tx state machine.
+This also allowed the nodes to continue to receive/send messages like pulses or discovery requests while propagating a new block.

 ### 3.1 Rx state machine
 The Rx state machine has 5 states: Entry, Discover Send, Discover Receive, Chain, and Reorganise.
 Processing this state machine receives the next message in the message FIFO.